How To Make Weak Hair Stronger Using Natural Treatments

 5. Increase Intake Of Proteins

 Proteins make up the largest part of your hair’s build-up.
-It is important that you consume protein-rich foods such as fish, soy, and eggs.
+It is important that you consume protein-rich foods for hair growth such as fish, soy, and eggs.

 6. Consume Omega-3 Fatty Acids

 Omega-3 fatty acids help in promoting hair growth.
 Regular consumption of omega-3s will ensure thickening of hair and regrowth.
-Consume them as a supplement or eat seafood that is rich in the fatty acids.
+Consume them as a supplement or eat seafood that is rich in this fatty acid.

 7. Take Multivitamin Supplements